Zapping wands

 This chapter is very work in progress, beware!
 Don’t procede yet adventurer!

 In this chapter we’ll add wands and a generalized targetting system for actions.
-We’ll add a Wand of Hurt which you can zap a creature with to hurt them, and a Wand of Swapping which you can use to swap positions with another actor.
+We’ll add a Wand of Hurt to zap a creatures with.

 Creating a base module

-Head to modules and create a new folder there called basegame.
+The load order for a given type within a module is random, so let’s start by creating a “base” module that our other content can depend on.
+Head to modules and create a new folder there called base.
 Now go ahead and add an actions and components folder.

 --- @class ZappableOptions